 Joyce L. Epstein identifies two communication levels: the institutional level, which includes communication to all families, and the individualized level, which encompasses communication between a parent and a teacher.
 Both levels provide opportunities to connect with families.
 Schools must make sure in their communication action plan that communication is easy and engagement effective not just between a teacher and a parent but also school-wide.

-The School Signals approach: The problem of using multiple siloed platforms and apps is that they not only divert attention and are hard to keep up with, but they also dilute the messaging from official to unofficial, making it hard to know which communication represents the school’s voice.
-School Signals works to unify all school-related communication.
-It is one platform for all school communication, encompassing institutional and individualized levels.
-There is power in a unified app where both levels of school communication are in balance, teachers and parents are supported by the administration, and everyone is aware of the selected communication platform.
+The problem of using multiple siloed platforms and apps is that they not only divert attention and are hard to keep up with, but they also dilute the messaging from official to unofficial, making it hard to know which communication represents the school’s voice.

 Epstein brings up the vital role of a student in the school-home communication.
 She regards students’ role highly valuable in connecting school and home.
 Students are not just messengers, but they actively navigate between school and home, bridging the gap.
 While modern school communication methods via apps and various direct notification methods remove some of the traditional messenger role from the student, we should keep students in focus when planning communication models.
 After all, schools are about students, and keeping students at the front and center is essential.
 For example, the recent student-led parent-teacher conference model suggests that students proudly showcase their work and enjoy being active members between the school and home.

 Epstein repeats the need for language translations and sees it as a benchmark of an inclusive school community.
 Translation tools and community support is essential for families who do not speak English and/or don’t have community connections to help them navigate a school system that is somewhat foreign to them.
-(See article on how to build connections with ESL families.)
+Read how to build connections with ESL families.

 Translating communication to a recipient’s language is a clear and, quite frankly, straightforward benchmark of an inclusive school community.
 Today, thanks to AI technology, translation solutions are very accessible and can be integrated as part of the school communication solution.
 When schools form a communication plan, it’s vital to check on the language translation needs and ensure that any school communication application that the school adopts has adequate translation tools.